 Governance & Succession

-The Charter defines the conditions under which land, architecture, and authority operate as ordered domain.
+The Charter defines the conditions under which land, architecture, and authority constitute the Domain.

 The Charter establishes: